dioguinho47/iPostApp_Diogo_Duarte/readme.md

 Note:

-To test the application locally, delete "ssl: {rejectUnauthorized: false}" from database.js, and remove "node_modules" from the .gitignore file to allow the folder to be used locally.
+To test the application locally, delete "ssl: {rejectUnauthorized: false}" from database.js, and remove "node_modules" from the .gitignore file to allow the folder to be used locally ('npm install' to get the folder back).
 Once that´s done use npm start or node server.js

 The app is also hosted on heroku: https://ipostapplication.herokuapp.com/